retransmit/prism/README.md

 Retransmit is horizontally scalable.
 You can place as many nodes behind a load balancer as you want.

 In addition retransmit has a built-in load balancing feature specific to Redis-based services.
+To do this, your redis service instances should be subscribing to numbered channels rather than a common channel.
+For example, service-instance1 could subscribe to "userinput0", and service-instance2 could subscribe to "userinput1" etc.

+Then, by specifiying the numRequestChannels option in a redis service's configuration, you can get retransmit to randomly choose on a channel for posting the incoming request.
+Note that the channels need to be numbered from 0 onwards.

 ```js
 module.exports = {